-- 2. (2) Contracts of a strategic nature; Contracts that possess characteristics or features that are confidential and it would be detrimental to Broward Health or another person or entity to have the details of such Contract viewable by those with access to the Contracts Management System; and other Contracts with unique qualities or attributes that either the President/Chief Executive Officer or the Office of the General Counsel deem appropriate may be excepted from both the Contracting Process and being stored in the Contracts Management System; provided, however, that legal review shall be performed before Broward Health executes such Contract.
+- 2. Contracts of a strategic nature; Contracts that possess characteristics or features that are confidential and it would be detrimental to Broward Health or another person or entity to have the details of such Contract viewable by those with access to the Contracts Management System; and other Contracts with unique qualities or attributes that either the President/Chief Executive Officer or the Office of the General Counsel deem appropriate may be excepted from both the Contracting Process and being stored in the Contracts Management System; provided, however, that legal review shall be performed before Broward Health executes such Contract.
 To the extent this exception is applicable, such Contract and all supporting documentation shall be appropriately filed in a secure environment and maintained consistent with Applicable Law. - 3.
-The General Counsel's Office may draft, negotiate, and review Contracts and legal terms outside the Contracts Management System to ensure that all relevant reviews are being done in an effectively and timely manner. - 2.
+The General Counsel's Office may draft, negotiate, and review Contracts and legal terms outside the Contracts Management System to ensure that all relevant reviews are done effectively and timely. - 4.
 Unless otherwise prohibited under Applicable Law, Broward Health's President/Chief Executive Officer or designee, following consultation with Broward Health's Office of the General Counsel, may establish written categories of Contracts that may be permanently excepted from being filed in the Contracts Management System; provided, however, that the proper legal and/or other reviews deemed appropriate by the Office of the General Counsel shall be performed before Broward Health enters into the Contracts.
-To the extent a category of Contracts is excepted, such Contracts and all supporting documentation shall be appropriately filed in a secure environment and maintained consistent with state and federal law. - 4.
-Notwithstanding the two (2) exceptions above, any and all documentation and completed reviews must be properly documented within the relevant Contract file in the Contracts Management System following such reviews and approval.
-In no event shall any of the exceptions above apply to exempt a Focus Arrangement from adhering to the requirements of Section III.D. of the CIA.
+To the extent a category of Contracts is excepted, such Contracts and all supporting documentation shall be appropriately filed in a secure environment and maintained consistent with state and federal law.